Duality between coalescence times and exit points in last-passage percolation models

-The reason to put the additional scaling factor $2^{-5/2}$ will became clear in the sequel, and its is related to universality of the expected limiting distribution.
-As a first application of the duality formula we study the behavior of $\G$ close to $0$.
-By using that exit points scale like $n^{2/3}$, together with duality \eqref{dualfor}, we prove (Corollary \ref{thm:coaltail}) that there exists a constant $c_0$ such that, for sufficiently small $r$,
+The tail distribution of the coalescence time is defined as\footnote{The reason to put the additional scaling factor $2^{-5/2}$ will became clear in the sequel, and it is related to universality of the expected limiting distribution.}

+We combine \eqref{dualfor} with scaling of exit points \cite{BaCaSe} to study the behavior of $\G$ close to $0$. \begin{thm} There exist constants $c_0,r_0>0$ such that for all $r\in[0,r_0]$ we have